ligato/docs/docs/user-guide/quickstart.md

 - **The vpp-agent container was started and immediately closed.**

-  The ETCD or Kafka containers are not running.
+  The ETCD container is not running.
 Please verify they are running using command `docker ps`.

 - **The etcdctl command returns "Error:  100: Key not found".**